pavan485/mongoDB/README.md

 ### Configuration
-In the config.yaml file under config sub-directory, enter your Catchpoint API consumer key and secret In the tests object of the config_catchpoint.yaml file, enter the test IDs you want to pull the data for in a dictionary of array format.
+In the config_catchpoint.yaml file under config sub-directory, enter your [Catchpoint API consumer key and secret](https://portal.catchpoint.com/ui/Content/Administration/ApiDetail.aspx)
+In the test_ids object of the config_catchpoint.yaml file, enter the test IDs you want to pull the data for in a dictionary of array format.

 *Example:*